Being a landlord in Nigeria can be a difficult job, especially if you have decided to put up your property for rent.

 Aside from having to sift through potential tenants, promote and manage your property, you also have to ensure that you can maximize your return on investment without breaking the law or allowing your properties to fall into disrepair.

-This can prove to be a very daunting job if being a landlord is what you’ve decided to do full-time, let alone if you are not a retiree and has to hold down a regular daily job.
+This can prove to be a very daunting job if being a landlord is what you’ve decided to do full-time, let alone if have a regular daily job you have to be at.

 I have an elderly friend who once owned a 4 bedroom apartment in Ilupeju, Lagos.
 A nicely built house in a gated estate with excellent features.
 The kind of house most Nigerians dream of owning.